-As a result, banks already provide their customers with a wealth of educational material, information, tools and services to help them make the best financial choices.
-But they go further.
-Banks are also leaders in supporting financial literacy activities and initiatives in communities across Canada.
+Banks provide their customers with a wealth of educational material, information, tools and services to help them get and stay ahead financially.
+Banks also support financial literacy activities and initiatives in communities across Canada.

 How Banks are Helping

-Canadians who make healthy, long-term financial decisions help to build their own financial security, and contribute to the strength of the Canadian economy as a whole.
+Canadians who make healthy, long-term financial decisions help to build their own financial security and contribute to the strength of the broader Canadian economy.

-At the same time, a lack of knowledge and understanding of the risks and benefits of financial products and services can lead to financial problems.
+At the same time, a lack of knowledge and understanding of the risks and benefits of financial products and services can lead to financial problems, increasingly so in a digital marketplace.

 Bringing Financial Basics to the Classroom